qscat/qscat/docs/source/manual/tabs/transects.rst

 .. figure:: /img/transects/transects-tab-count.png
    :align: center
+   :alt: Count section in Transects Tab

-   Count section in Transects tab.
+   Count section in Transects Tab

 This section allows the user to determine the number of transects for casting by transect spacing or the number of transects.